elof/macrometan/README.md

-Hi, I help the Macrometa team build the distributed cloud!!
+Hi, I help the Macrometa team build the distributed cloud!